Copying & Printing

 The current art exhibit features local artists Dani Thompson and Overland Park artist Mishea Ojibi.
 Please come tour their extraordinary talent.

 Join or Renew Registration

-Please complete and submit the 2023 Registration Form and the $50 registration fee (check only made payable to “Michael J Malone Law Library”) to the Clerk of the District Court:
+Please complete and submit the 2024 Registration Form and the $50 registration fee (check only made payable to “Michael J Malone Law Library”) by mail to:

 111 East 11th Street

 - Brought to the Law Library during Manager's hours: Mon.
 1:00pm-5:00pm; Tues. thru Fri.
 8:30am-12:30pm.
 OR,

 - Placed in the drop box outside the West Entrance of Judicial and Law Enforcement Center in envelope clearly marked "Law Library".
 OR,

 - Submitted to the Clerk's office to be placed in the Law Library Manager's mailbox.

 In order to meet the statutory obligation pursuant to K.S.A.
 20-3126, the payment must be received by January 15, 2022.
 Attorneys whose registration is not paid by that date may not file pleadings or documents until paid.

 The Douglas County Law Library was established under the auspices of the District Court of Douglas County, Kansas, pursuant to Kansas Statutes 20-3126 through 20-3132, and opened on May 1, 2003.
 On August 28, 2014, it was renamed the Michael J. Malone Douglas County Law Library for the Honorable Michael J. Malone, who was the driving force behind the establishment of the Law Library.
 The Law Library is open to the general public as noted on this website.
 Licensed attorneys in Douglas County who have paid their annual Law Library Registration Fee and been issued a key have access 24 hours a day, 7 days a week.
 Attorneys should contact the Library about getting a key.